merliot/hub/README.md

 ## Building New Devices

 New devices can be built from scratch or by extending existing devices.
-The new device is given a unique model name.
+See models/skeleton for bare-bones template for starting a new device.